Jayasuryan0821/House-Price-Prediction/README.md

-# House-Pricing-EDA
+# House-Pricing-Prediction

 ## Overview

-This repository contains the exploratory data analysis (EDA) for a house price prediction dataset.
+This repository contains the exploratory data analysis (EDA) and model training for a house price prediction dataset.
 The goal of this EDA is to understand the dataset's structure, uncover patterns, and derive insights that can help in building predictive models for house prices.

 ## Dataset